tgchacko/Walmart-Sales-Forecasting/README.md

 ### Data Description

+The dataset, named "Walmart.csv", comprises 6,435 rows and 8 columns, each offering valuable insights into the weekly sales dynamics at Walmart across 45 stores.
 The dataset Walmart.csv contains various columns including:

 1) Store: Store number (categorical variable ranging from 1 to 45)
 2) Date: The week of sales (temporal dimension spanning from February 5, 2010, to October 26, 2012)